zaiisao/Documentation/en/Real-time-Messaging/limitations_oc.md

 ## Maximum Call Frequency

-The API call limit refers to the call limit of an API in the context of one single AgoraRtmKit instance, not in the context of one Agora RTM SDK.
+The API call limit is for one AgoraRtmKit instance.
+If an operation corresponds to multiple methods, the number of calls of an operation equals to the sum of calls of all corresponding methods in a specific period of time.

 <div class="alert note">You can increase the call limit of an API by creating multiple <code>AgoraRtmKit</code> instances.</div>